 This lovely picture book by Lisa Mantchev shows children aged 4 to 8 how important both pets and friends can be.

-Best Brand New Release
+Best New Release

-Should I Share My Ice Cream?
+Should I Share my Ice Cream — Mo Willems

 Best to Teach Sharing

-Mo Willem’s book has an elementary vocabulary and teaches kids about sharing.
+Mo Willems’ book has an elementary vocabulary and teaches kids about sharing.
 It’s great for ages 4 to 8.

-Elmer and Rose
+Elmer and Rose by David McKee

 Best of Colorful Pictures

 Elmer and Wilbur are patchwork elephants.
 One day, their grandfather tells them they have to take another elephant, Rose, back to her herd.
 Rose is bright pink – as is her herd.
+Wilbur, Elmer, and Rose all get to learn about how differences make us unique.

 This picture book by David McKee is beautiful in its imagery.
 It’s a gentle book for young readers.

-Just Jaime
+Just Jaime by Terri Libenson

 Best for Middle School